syncfusion-content/windowsforms-docs/WindowsForms/PopupMenu/Display-image-in-bar-items.md

 ---
 layout: post
-title:  Display image in bar items | Windows Forms | Syncfusion
+title: Display image in bar items in Windows Forms PopupMenu | Syncfusion
-description: Display Image in the popup bar items
+description: Learn about Display image in bar items support in Syncfusion Windows Forms PopupMenu control and more details.
 platform: WindowsForms
 control: PopupMenu
 documentation: ug
 ---

-# Display image in bar items
+# Display image in bar items in Windows Forms PopupMenu

 Displaying an image besides each bar item helps users to easily identify the operation through iconic representation and also to improve the visual appearance of the popup menu.
 Images can associated with a bar item depending upon its state either it is enabled, disabled, highlighted upon it.